 - Self-assessments following each module

-This course is presented in the form of video-recorded training sessions that were presented by SEI instructors to a classroom of students representing a variety of industries.
+This course is presented in the form of video-recorded training sessions, taught by SEI instructors.

 Exercises and case studies included with the course explore and reinforce the concepts taught and how they can be successfully applied.
 Exercise solution guidance supports this independent learning experience.

 Self-assessments following each module assist in the learner's thorough comprehension of specific subject matter.

 Before registering for this course, participants should have

 - experience in the development of software-reliant systems